AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 Other cluster parameters (*pmin*, *start-up costs*, etc.) can also be defined.
-However, they will only be taken into account by **Antares-Xpansion** if the expansion-accurate mode is used (see later).
+However, they will only be taken into account by Antares-Xpansion if the expansion-accurate mode is used (see later).

 ### Investment in renewable generation capacity
 As in the case of thermal generation, the renewable generation capacity subject to expansion, physically located for the example in **Figure 4 (b)** in *area1*, must be moved to a virtual node connected to the physical *area1* node.
-The investment candidate's ANTARES link is the link between these two nodes.
+The investment candidate's Antares link is the link between these two nodes.

-For the type of renewable production concerned (wind or solar), a production time-series (ANTARES wind or solar tab) must be defined in the virtual node.
+For the type of renewable production concerned (wind or solar), a production time-series (Antares wind or solar tab) must be defined in the virtual node.
 The production time-series must be deterministic, constant, and **higher than the potential** (max-investment) of the investment candidate.
 The